Elive2/bug-byte/README.md

 [x] - fix <src> paths for bundles in prod server
 [x] - delete is malfunctioning in prod
 [ ] - register .php needs to default to a client
+[ ] - devs column should show only active bugs
+[ ] - report should have a completed column

 EXTRA